mir-group/nequip/docs/guide/getting-started/files.md

 The package file is an archival format for storing and distributing models.
 It does not only contain the weights of the model, but also the very code required for the model to work, hence making it (mostly) version independent.

-Package files can also be downloaded directly from [nequip.net](https://www.nequip.net/) and are automatically cached.
+Package files can also be downloaded directly from [nequip.net](https://www.nequip.net/) — including the NequIP/Allegro [foundation potentials](./foundation_potentials.md) — and are automatically cached.
 See [Compiling models from nequip.net](./workflow.md/#compiling-models-from-nequipnet) for details.

 Package files can also be used to [fine-tune](./workflow.md#fine-tuning-packaged-models) the packaged pre-trained model through the {func}`~nequip.model.ModelFromPackage` [model loader](../../api/save_model.rst).